Factors that cause fluid retention and prevent you from losing weight

 - Sitting or standing in the same position for a long period of time.

-When an area of the body is not working properly, the body tends to retain fluid in that specific area, becoming unable to remove it properly when certain medical conditions occur.
+When an area of the body is not functioning properly, the body tends to retain fluid in that area specifically, becoming unable to properly eliminate it when certain medical conditions occur.

-There is an increased risk of fluid retention in women due to different hormone levels:
+There is a higher risk of fluid retention in women due to different hormonal levels:

 - Menopausal and premenstrual edema is caused by the effect of hormones on fluid balance.

-- Hormonal changes for women before the menstrual period also cause retention and can lead to symptoms like breast tenderness.
+- Hormonal changes for women before the menstrual period also cause retention and can lead to symptoms such as breast tenderness.

 Complications in fluid retention

-Complications of edema vary widely depending on severity and cause.
+Complications of edema vary widely depending on the severity and cause.

 Once the cause is diagnosed, it is important to follow the treatment plan that the health professional designed, specifically to reduce the risk of complications, which could be: